The Simscape™ file is a dedicated file type in the MATLAB® environment.

 For more information on packaging your Simscape files, see Organizing Your Simscape Files.

-There are two types of Simscape files, corresponding to the two model types:
+There are two types of Simscape files that correspond to the two model types:

 Domain models describe the physical domains through which component models exchange energy and data.
 These physical domains correspond to port types, for example, translational, rotational, hydraulic, and so on.